-Many high-fat foods are similarly high in cholesterol — think bacon and full-fat cheese.
+Many high-fat foods are also high in cholesterol — think bacon and full-fat cheese.
 But being high in fat doesn’t necessarily mean cholesterol will follow.
 As a matter of fact, we get cholesterol only from animal products.
-So, fatty plant foods like nuts and avocados have virtually no cholesterol at all!
+So, fatty plant foods such as nuts and avocados have virtually no cholesterol at all!

 According to the American Heart Association, nuts are high in protein, fiber, vitamins, minerals, and antioxidants.
-Some of them, like walnuts, are also a good source of omega-3 fats, which are great for heart health.
+Some of them, like walnuts, are also a good source of omega-3 fats, which are great for your heart.
+So nut butters, including peanut butter, contain lots of nutrients and no cholesterol, making for a pretty heart-healthy snack.

-So when it comes to grinding these nuts up and spreading them on your bread, what’s the best bet?
+Now let’s compare: When it comes to grinding these nuts up and spreading them on your sandwich, what’s the best bet?

 We compared 1 tablespoon of each unsalted natural nut butter.